Welcome to today's edition of the Rush 24-7 podcast.

 Not only that, new polling data released today shows that Huckabee has pulled within a single percentage point of Hillary Clinton in a general election matchup.

-Huckabee also a front runner in Iowa and essentially tied for second in New Hampshire.
+Huckabee also a frontrunner in Iowa and essentially tied for second in New Hampshire.

 I warned you people to keep a sharp eye out for all of this two or three weeks ago.

-Uh the liberals constantly complain about the politics of personal destruction, do they not?
+The liberals constantly complain about the politics of personal destruction, do they not?

-Uh while doing so, they want us to ignore the Clinton marriage.
+While doing so, they want us to ignore the Clinton marriage.

-But they're digging up all they can on Rudy's marriages.
+They want us to ignore, what's her name, Chelsea, but they're digging up all they can on Rudy's marriages.

-Even though the libs tell us that there's separation of church and state.
+He's going to be introduced when he does this speech by George H.W.
+Bush, even though the libs tell us that there's separation of church and state.

 Yet Romney, for some reason, feels compelled to go out there and give the speech on his religion.

-Uh, while at the same time, not a single word about the religious practices or beliefs of Democrats.
+While at the same time, not a single word about the religious practices or beliefs of Democrats.

-Yet he's out there campaigning as hard as any other candidate, including the Democrats, but they seek to create an impression of him, a negative impression of him.
+But they seek to create an impression of him, a negative impression of him.

-Huckabee, right now being really built up, but I want to warn you, Huckabee fans, uh he it isn't going to be long before he's going to be characterized as a Bible thumper and somebody who would bring his religion into the Oval Office.
+Huckabee, right now being really built up, but I want to warn you, Huckabee fans, it isn't going to be long before he's going to be characterized as a Bible thumper and somebody who would bring his religion into the Oval Office.

-They are gonna r they're gonna build him up only to knock him down.
+They're going to build him up only to knock him down.

-Same way they built up McCain, who loved it at the time, then they tripped him up over the war.
+Same way they built up McCain, who loved it at the time.

 Now they're trying to revive his campaign.

-This debate at CNN was just the most brazen example of it.
+And on their terms, this debate at CNN was just the most brazen example of it.

 This is the drive-by media trying to create impressions of these men before a single vote has been cast.

-As just as they did trying to influence anti-war opinion and sentiment in the country, uh with their reporting on the war and then taking polls after their reporting, which was uh uh universally negative and biased.
+They do this with their polling as well, as just as they did trying to influence anti-war opinion and sentiment in the country with their reporting on the war and then taking polls after their reporting, which was universally negative and biased.

-Now let's look at Iowa.
+Now, let's look at Iowa.

 I mean, to be honest, it's a very unusual form of voting.